When you have pain, it negatively affects your entire life. Of course, emotional pain can suck the life out of you and cause depression.

 - Extra virgin, cold-pressed olive oil

-- Walnuts, Almonds, Macadamia nut, and small amounts of hazelnuts
+- Walnuts, Almonds, Macadamia nuts, and small amounts of hazelnuts

 - Fish oil